Is It Worth Getting a Doctorate in Education (EdD)?

 • Improve your ability to craft strategies that advance organizational change within an industry, corporation, nonprofit, community or other non-educational institution.
 An EdD with a concentration in organizational leadership focuses on high-level management, culture, learning, communications, systems, strategy and other foundations of organizational change.

 • Improve your earning potential with an EdD degree.
-There is no guarantee that an EdD will lead to an increase in salary, however, the Bureau of Labor Statistics (BLS) found that average earnings are generally higher for individuals with an advanced degree than for those whose highest degree is a bachelor’s.
+There is no guarantee that an EdD will lead to an increase in salary, however, the Bureau of Labor Statistics (BLS) reported that average earnings are generally higher for individuals with an advanced degree than for those whose highest degree is a bachelor’s.

 What Jobs Can You Pursue with a Doctorate in Education?